 One of the reasons for the authorization of U visas is that many U.S. immigrants do not provide information to law enforcement due to cultural differences, language barriers, and fear of deportation.
 Due to this reluctance to report, many perpetrators of serious crime have viewed immigrants as an excellent "target."

-In order to further the public safety objectives of these visas, your petition must be certified by a police officer (or other law enforcement official) who will attest that you were a victim of a qualifying crime and you are likely to be helpful to an investigation or prosecution of the crime.
+In order to further the public safety objectives of these visas, your petition must be certified by a police officer (or other law enforcement official) via Form I-918B.
+The law enforcement agency must attest that you were a victim of a qualifying crime and you are likely to be helpful to an investigation or prosecution of the crime.

-Certain family members may be eligible to become derivative U visa recipients if the principal petitioner’s application is approved.
+Certain family members might be eligible to become derivative U visa recipients if the principal petitioner's application is approved.
 These include your:

-If you think you may be eligible for a U visa based on the above, you should start the application process as soon as possible.
-If you can provide plenty of details to aid law enforcement, you will improve your chances to receive a certification of helpfulness.
+If you think you might be eligible for a U visa based on the above, start the application process as soon as possible, ideally with the help of a licensed, experienced immigration attorney.
+If you can provide plenty of details to aid law enforcement, you will improve your chances of receiving a certification of helpfulness.

 Also, the earlier it is in the criminal investigation and prosecution, the more likely it is that you will be able to convince USCIS that you play a vital role in bringing the criminals involved to justice and should be therefore be allowed to stay in the United States.